EU IVDR & MDR Post Market Surveillance (PMS)

 Post Market Surveillance Report (PMS Report)

-Post Market Surveillance Report is simplified post-market summary required for lower-risk devices (Class I MDs and Class A/B IVDs).
+Post Market Surveillance Report is simplified a post-market summary required for lower-risk devices (Class I MDs and Class A/B IVDs).
 It must be updated when necessary and kept available for review by competent authorities.

 - Summarize findings related to safety, performance, and any corrective actions taken